• myUMW

 June 22, 2019 by Michelle Crow-Dolby Leave a Comment

 Sitting in a doctor’s office a few years ago, I picked up an old copy of Neurology Now and read an article that intrigued me as a museum educator.
-The author described a new tour, Meet Me at MoMA, introduced by the Museum of Modern Art 2006 to specifically engage individuals with Alzheimer’s disease or other forms of dementia and their caregivers.
-This single article started a chain reaction that would ultimately lead to the creation of Picturing New Connections here at Gari Melchers Home & Studio.
+The author described a new tour, Meet Me at MoMA, introduced by the Museum of Modern Art in 2006 to specifically engage individuals with Alzheimer’s disease or other forms of dementia and their caregivers.
+This single article started a chain reaction that would ultimately lead to the creation of Picturing New Connections (PNC) here at Gari Melchers Home & Studio.

 Background

+I am passionate about creating and teaching museum programs for underserved community members.
+Given that no museum within a sixty mile radius was offering memory loss programs, I sensed an opportunity for our museum to serve our region in a unique and meaningful way.
 As my research, site visits, conferences, articles, books, and workshops began to accumulate, I found I had enough material to fit into a large binder.
 It was time to make this project a reality.

 Meeting Lori Myers with the Alzheimer’s Association early in this process and sharing my dream with her was the best thing that could have happened.
-She and I would connect on occasion at professional activities and I would share my updates/setbacks with her.
+She and I would connect on occasion at professional activities, and I would share my updates/setbacks with her.
 At one point, a few years in, we both agreed, let’s just do it!
 Sitting on my classroom’s blue preschool-sized chairs one day, we hammered out the logistical framework for a pilot program.
-Lori would handle the outreach, docent training, and registration and I would tackle the programming bit.
+Lori would handle the outreach, docent training, and registration, and I would tackle the programming bit.
 I designed a flyer, created a Facebook event listing, and we were off and running.

 The pilot program took place in March of this year.
 A few days prior to the program, Lori came in to teach a few of our staff members about Alzheimer’s Disease, provide some communication tips, and answer questions.